nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

 ```

 If you're using a publishable library, you want to distribute it with a generated CSS that can be used by the consuming
 applications.
-To do so, take a look at [this section](#distribute-publishable-libraries-themes).
+To do so, take a look at [the next section](#distribute-publishable-libraries-themes).

 ### Distribute publishable libraries themes